zen-browser/docs/content/building.md

 lastmod: 2024-09-25
 ---

-We've took the time to make building Zen Browser as easy as possible, independent of your operating system or technical knowledge.
+We've taken the time to make building Zen Browser as easy as possible, independent of your operating system or technical knowledge.

 > [!failure]
 > We cannot provide support if a build fails.
 Please understand this before proceeding with the following steps.